KDE/documentation-docs-kdenlive-org/user_interface/monitors.rst

 .. image:: /images/Multicam0.gif
    :alt: Multicam

-New multicam editing interface allows you to select a track in the timeline by clicking on the project monitor.
+The new multitrack view interface allows you to select a track in the timeline by clicking on the project monitor.
+See here for :ref:`multicam editing <multicam_tool>`.

 .. _separate_monitors: